 Vitamin D is very important, when it comes to bones, growth and health in general.
 It is produced in the skin during the sun exposure.
 Although vitamin D is found in certain foods, these amounts are not satisfactory and you cannot get your daily dose of vitamin D just through these foods.
 However, foods that contain vitamin D will certainly be helpful.
-They include animal meat, dairy products, eggs, fish and fortified cereals.
+They include animal meat, dairy products (Such as milk and whey protein), eggs, fish and fortified cereals.

 ● A severe lack of this vitamin can lead to symptoms that are more serious.
 These include osteomalacia and rickets.
 Rickets is seen in children, whereas osetomalacia is a similar condition that affects adults.